Marketing mix: Shimizu's 4 Cs: in the 7Cs Compass Model

-(C1) Corporation – The core of 4 Cs is corporation (company and non profit organization).
-C-O-S (competitor, organization, stakeholder) within the corporation.
+The core of 4Cs is the corporation itself (company and non profit organization) Other elements include competitors, organizations, and stakeholders within the corporation.
 The company has to think of compliance and accountability as important.
 The competition in the areas in which the company competes with other firms in its industry.

-The 4 elements in the 7Cs Compass Model are:

-A formal approach to this customer-focused marketing mix is known as 4 Cs (commodity, cost, channel, communication) in the 7 Cs Compass Model.
-The 4 Cs model provides a demand/customer centric version alternative to the well-known 4 Ps supply side model (product, price, place, promotion) of marketing management.
+The 7Cs Compass Model extends the 4Cs classification (commodity, cost, communication, channel) with three additional classifications.
+The 4Cs model provides a demand/customer co-creation alternative to the well-known 4Ps supply side model (product, price, promotion, place) of marketing management.